openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ## Overview

-The Z-Wave.Me Remote controls Z-Wave actuators such as dimmers, switches, thermostats or motor controls for blinds or jalousies and it can activate scenes in central gateways or any other Z-Wave devices.
+<p&gtThe Z-Wave.Me Remote controls Z-Wave actuators such as dimmers, switches, thermostats or motor controls for blinds or jalousies and it can activate scenes in central gateways or any other Z-Wave devices.
 Devices can be turned on and off but dimmers and motor controls can also be turned into a desired dimming level to motor position by keeping a button pushed and releasing it.
-Although it is controlling other devices, the device can not act as ZWave network controller (primary or secondary) and will always need a Z-Wave network controller to be included into a Z-Wave network.

-The device can be used in different modes that are selected by configuration parameters 11-21:

-  1. Direct control of associated devices
-  2. Control of all devices in the Z-Wave network
-  3. Simple and enhanced scene activation

-10 pair of buttons - illuminated by blue light when operated - allow to control up to 10 control groups (either association groups or scenes)
+Although it is controlling other devices, the device can not act as ZWave network controller (primary or secondary) and will always need a Z-Wave network controller to be included into a Z-Wave network.</p&gt <p&gtThe device can be used in different modes that are selected by configuration parameters 11-21:</p&gt <ol&gt<li&gtDirect control of associated devices</li&gt <li&gtControl of all devices in the Z-Wave network</li&gt <li&gtSimple and enhanced scene activation</li&gt </ol&gt<p&gt10 pair of buttons - illuminated by blue light when operated - allow to control up to 10 control groups (either association groups or scenes)</p&gt

 ### Inclusion Information

-Bring your primary controller into inclusion mode

-For Inclusion press the "Inclusion" button 3 times.
-The LED will flash green for a moment for confirmation.
+<p&gtBring your primary controller into inclusion mode</p&gt <p&gtFor Inclusion press the "Inclusion" button 3 times.
+The LED will flash green for a moment for confirmation. </p&gt

 ### Exclusion Information

-Bring your primary controller into inclusion mode

-For Exclusion press the "Exclusion" button for 5 secs.
-The LED will flash green for a moment for confirmation.
+<p&gtBring your primary controller into inclusion mode</p&gt <p&gtFor Exclusion press the "Exclusion" button for 5 secs.
+The LED will flash green for a moment for confirmation.</p&gt

 ### Wakeup Information